Will Pre-Training Ever End? A First Step Toward Next-Generation Foundation MLLMs via Self-Improving Systematic Cognition

-We evaluate \sicog{} on both low-resolution and high-resolution MLLMs across a diverse set of benchmarks.
-Extensive experimental results (Figure~\ref{fig:running_example}, right) demonstrate that \sicog{} yields stronger next-generation foundation models with enhanced multimodal cognition, significantly outperforming prevalent pre-training methods~\cite{li2024llavanext-ablations, fang2024vila}.
-In addition, \sicog{} improves post-training performance and facilitates continual self-improvement in newly constructed models.
-These results validate our hypothesis and position \sicog{} as a promising starting point for a complete self-improving paradigm, particularly in the face of limited high-quality real-world data.
+We evaluate \sicog{} on both low-resolution and high-resolution MLLMs across diverse benchmarks.
+Extensive experimental results (Figure~\ref{fig:running_example}, right) demonstrate that \sicog{} produces stronger foundation models with enhanced multimodal cognition, significantly outperforming prevalent pre-training methods~\cite{li2024llavanext-ablations, fang2024vila}.
+In addition, \sicog{} enhances post-training performance and promotes continual self-improvement in newly constructed models.
+These findings validate our hypothesis and establish \sicog{} as a promising foundation for a complete self-improving paradigm, especially under constraints of limited high-quality real-world data.
 In summary, our contributions are three-fold: